 - Washington County

-The following jurisdictions are currently waived from the time limit:
+The following jurisdictions are currently receiving a waiver from the ABAWD time limit:

 - Baltimore City

 - Eastern Shore

 Maryland Hunger Solutions is hosting statewide ABAWD training sessions.
 If you are interested in participating in a training, email us at ABAWD@mdhungersolutions.org.